ton-connect/sdk/packages/ton-proof/README.md

 - allowedDomains: An optional array of allowed domains for validation.
 - tonProofPrefix: An optional prefix for the proof.
 (Using in message generation)
 - tonConnectPrefix: An optional prefix for the connect.
 (Using in message generation)
+- wallets: An optional list of custom wallets.

 #### Methods
 `generatePayload`